WestpacCXTeam/Starter-Pack/README.md

 Visit [http://localhost:9000/](http://localhost:9000/) to see your `PROD` folder.

-> This first time you run `grunt` the script will build your `PROD` folder ready fro production so JavaScript is uglified.
-Once you change a file the watch
+> This first time you run `grunt` the script will build your `PROD` folder ready for production (JavaScript is uglified) and start the watch.
-> **will not** uglify your JS code as this would take too long.
+> Once you change a file the watch **will not** uglify your JS code as this would take too long.
 Instead it just concatenate all JS files together to save time.
-Rmember to run `grunt` before you
-> deliver your production code to avoid giving out large JS files.
+> Remember to run `grunt` before you deliver your production code to avoid giving out large JS files.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------